yaraeslamm/bachelor_thesis/RealTime/Readme.md

      python app.py
      ```

-* Follow the instructions in the terminal to connect to the head via the local website.
+* Open the website appeared in the terminal to connect to the head via the local website.

 2. Mediapipe Setup :
-*Ensure your camera is plugged in.
+* Ensure a camera is plugged in.
 * Navigate to the feature_extraction directory inside the mediapipeBlendshapes folder:

      ```bash